sunq0001/fitflex/README.md

 ### Introduction to options

 **children**

 The selected childNodes involved into layout placement.
 By default, all childNodes will be involved.
+The value could be element ID or className, such as
+`.child`, `#child `,
+or array of them,
+`["child1"., ".child2", ".child3"] `
-The value could be element ID or className, such as `.child`, `#child `, or array of them, `[.child1, .child2, .child3] `.
-If you want to specify childNodes width and height, then `[{d:.child1, w:0.1, height: 0.2}, {d:.child2, w:0.2, height: 0.1}]`.
-You even can use 2D array so that you can group childNodes into different rows, such as `[[{d:.child1, w:0.1, height: 0.2}], [{d:.child2, w:0.2, height: 0.1}]]`. pls note that `w` and `h` value is not `px`, it is the ratio of childNodes dimension to parentNode dimension.
+If you want to specify childNodes width and height, then `[{d:.child1, w:0.1, height: 0.2}, {d:".child2", w:0.2, height: 0.1}]`
+You even can use 2D array so that you can group childNodes into different rows, such as `[[{d:".child1," w:0.1, h: 0.2}], [{d:".child2", w:0.2, h: 0.1}]]`. pls note that `w` and `h` value is not `px`, it is the ratio of childNodes dimension to parentNode dimension.

 **location**